Skip to main content

 • totalUtilization = U1 + U2 + U3

-b. total lending rate formula
+b.
+Lending rate

 LendingRate = totalborrowRate x totalUtilization x (1 - riskFactor)

-3. repayment and yield
+3. Interests and yield

-interest paid by the borrower
+a. interest paid by the borrower

 interest = principal * (BLI_now_k / BLI_entry_k - 1)

-**Yield earned by lender **
+b. yield earned by the lender

-Yield = deposit × (LLI_now / LLI_entry)
+Yield = deposit × (LLI_now / LLI_entry - 1)

-Note - snapshot is taken every time the borrower takes a leverage / loan for the respective borrowed amount -Both LLI (for lenders) and BLI₁ / BLI₂ / BLI₃ (for borrowers) are updated at regular intervals, ideally per block.
+Note - snapshot is taken every time the borrower takes a leverage/loan for the respective borrowed amount -Both LLI (for lenders) and BLI₁ / BLI₂ / BLI₃ (for borrowers) are updated at regular intervals, ideally per block.